meganamsu/RapID-cell-counter/README.md

 ### Rerunning the program

-To rerun the program once we closed it, we only have to reopen the terminal.
+To rerun the program once it has been closed, we only have to reopen the terminal.
 Activate the RapID environment.
-Use the `cd` to navigate to the directory of the mainQT5.py file and the execute it using `python mainQT5.py`.
+Use the `cd` to navigate to the directory containing the mainQT5.py file and then execute it using `python mainQT5.py`.
 Or run the following lines if the RapID source code is in Downloads:
 ```
 conda activate RapID
 cd Downloads\RapID-cell-counter-master